gsvprharsha/Br0ther_Ey3/README.md

 Br0ther Ey3 is an open-source OSINT tool, that can be used to check for an individual's account on some of the most popular **Social Media websites** on the internet.
 It uses status codes to determine whether there is an account with the username that is provided to it; on the website.

 ## Fun Fact
 Most users on the internet use the **same username** for all their social medias.
-Including Me :)

 ## Tested On